kylelin47/quick-reply/README.md

 # Quick Reply
-Copy random reply to your keyboard (copypasta)
+Copy random reply to your clipboard out of the replies you've created (Ctrl+Shift+Y on windows)

-Can also tag replies and speech recognition will auto select one of the tagged replies
+Just select this folder as source folder for chrome extension